 The way in which thresholds are used can also differ.
-A threshold is indicative if the police/prosecutor/judge can take it into account when considering if the amount a person possessed is for personal use, but they can also take other elements into account.
-That is, it is just one element among a number, that law enforcement and the judiciary consider when deciding if the amount of drugs possessed was for personal use or not.
-The threshold is determinative if, when a person is found to possess less than this amount, it is automatically considered to be for personal use, and if they have more, it is automatically considered to not be for personal use only.
+A threshold is indicative if the police, prosecutor or judge can take it into account when considering whether the amount a person possessed was for personal use, but they can also take other elements into account-that is, it is only of a number of elements that law enforcement and the judiciary consider when deciding whether the amount of drugs possessed was for personal use.
+The threshold is determinative if, when a person is found to possess less than this amount, it is automatically considered to be for personal use-and if they have more, it is automatically considered to be not for personal use only.

-154. Does your country apply compulsory detention or compulsory rehabilitation in a closed facility for people who use drugs?
+158. Does your country apply compulsory detention or compulsory rehabilitation in a closed facility for people who use drugs?